nautechsystems/nautilus_trader/README.md

 data with an event-driven engine, and also trade those same strategies live in a production grade environment.

+The platform aims to be universal, with any REST/FIX/WebSockets API able to be integrated via modular adapters.
+Thus the platform can handle high-frequency trading operations for any asset classes including FX, Equities, Futures, Options, CFDs or Crypto - across multiple venues simultaneously.

 The project heavily utilizes Cython, which provides static type safety and performance through C extension modules.
 The libraries can be accessed from both pure Python and Cython.

 ## Cython
 Cython is a compiled programming language that aims to be a superset of the